-About WCCR Scholarships Program
+About WCCR Scholarships & Grant Program

-The Scholarship Program started 37 years ago with the mission to help excellent Costa Rican students in public high schools from low income families stay in school and graduate with the Bachillerato (high school diploma).
+The Grants Program started 40 years ago with the mission to help excellent Costa Rican students in public high schools from low income families stay in school and graduate with the Bachillerato (high school diploma).
 The modest scholarship payments went directly to the students, who could apply them to books, uniforms, bus fares to school or to any other expenses that would have been too onerous for their families.
 When the Costa Rican government stepped in and created a program to pay higher subsidies to low-income families, helping them with the cost of schooling, WCCR decided to phase out the High School Scholarship Program.
 The last high school beneficiary graduated in 2012.

-Moving Forward with Scholarships
+Moving Forward with Grants

 In 2010, WCCR started a program to help first year University students, all of whom were graduates of the high school program.
 We help Costa Rican students who attend all 5 public universities and INA (the national trade school) in many parts of the country from Nicoya to Pérez Zeledón.